UnoSite/IsItPayday/README.md

 - **Automatic Adjustment for Holidays and Weekends:**
   - Fetches public holidays from the [Nager.Date API](https://date.nager.at).
   - Adjusts payday if it falls on a weekend or public holiday.

+- **Reconfiguration Support:**
+  - After initial setup, you can adjust all settings via the **Configure** button in the **Devices & Services** section.

+- **Persistent Notification After Reconfiguration:**
+  - When settings are updated, you will see a persistent notification confirming the change.

 ---